Garee/sp/README.md

 ## Interactive Mode Usage

 ```
 n          view the next set of results
 p          view the previous set of results
 1..10      open search result in web browser
 c 1..10    copy the search result link to the clipboard
+s KEYWORDS perform a search for KEYWORDS
 ?          show help
 q          exit
 *          all other inputs are treated as new search keywords
 ```

 ## Examples